spacetelescope/jdaviz/docs/cubeviz/export_data.rst

     subset2_spec1d = cubeviz.specviz.get_spectra("Subset 2")

-2D images and 3D Data Cubes
+2D Images and 3D Data Cubes
 ===========================

 2D images and 3D data cubes can be extracted from their respective